Saeed bin Maktoum bin Hasher Al Maktoum: Background

 Saeed bin Maktoum was the son of Maktoum bin Hasher, who ruled Dubai from 1894 to 1906.
 Following Maktoum's death, his cousin Butti bin Suhail Al Maktoum ruled for six years, before his own death in 1912.

+Suffering from a stroke on 15 October 1912 that paralysed his left hand, Butti bin Suhail died on 29 November at the end of the pearling season.
+His cousin, Saeed bin Maktoum's smooth accession was guaranteed by Sheikh Butti bin Rashid Al Maktoum, the son of the former Ruler Rashid bin Maktoum, who managed the transition.
+However, Saeed's rule commenced at a difficult time, with an outbreak of plague on the coast.
+Saeed moved out of the town to the interior, as did many of the wealthier families of Dubai.
+Empty houses left as a consequence were looted: some twenty people were dying daily and mortality in Dubai during the first quarter of 1913 was estimated at 1,300.
+The plague ravaged the entire coast and, in August, Sheikh Butti bin Rashid Al Maktoum, contracted the disease and died of it.

 Aged 34 at his accession, Sheikh Saeed inherited a small but thriving trading port and a pearling centre which employed some 7,000 men in the seasonal trade.
 A simple man, Saeed travelled to hunt in the desert and was respected for his staunch Islamic values.

 Relations with neighbouring sheikhs were stable, as was Saeed's relationship with the British.
-The pearling industry was lucrative and trade was based on a lively re-export market, particularly to surrounding Arab sheikhdoms and Persia.
+The pearling industry was still lucrative, although facing clear signs of over-fishing and difficult market demand, and trade was based on a lively re-export market, particularly to surrounding Arab sheikhdoms and Persia.

 Following the movement of merchants from Lingeh to Dubai in the early years of the 20th century, another migration took place with increasingly restrictive conditions for trade being experienced in Southern Persia.
 Many more merchants from the areas of Bastak and Lingeh moved to Dubai, where they were welcomed.
 A number had established businesses in Dubai but hadn't moved their families and, in the 1920s, many of these made the move to Dubai permanent.
 There had long been a trading relationship between Dubai and Bastak, with the latter being a major source of firewood for the coastal communities of the Persian Gulf.